 - Participate in a student-run business

 Fashion Schools evaluates hundreds of fashion schools annually and ranks them based on reputation, depth and value.
-In the 2017 rankings, Fashion Merchandising at UGA ranked #2 in the South.
+In the 2020 rankings, Fashion Merchandising at UGA ranked Top 10 in the U.S.

 Think you can't get a job with Fashion Merchandising or that this isn't a serious major?
 Read our response.

 Fashion Brand Management

 The Fashion Brand Management (FBM) emphasis provides expertise in both the creative and analytical aspects of the fashion business.
 With specialized courses in FBM curriculum, students will learn the knowledge and skills necessary in fashion business management.

 - Global Retailing